Third Party Workers’ Compensation Liability Attorney

 Third-party liability is a complicated area of the law that requires an experienced injury lawyer knowledgeable in the intricacies of pursuing a third-party personal injury lawsuit in conjunction with a Workers’ Compensation claim.
 Determining who should be held accountable for a workplace accident can be a complex process that requires the legal expertise of a qualified Delaware County Workers’ Compensation attorney.
 It is also critical to understand that there is a Statute of Limitations or time limit as to when a third-party claim can be filed.
 Therefore, a prompt and thorough investigation needs to be conducted.

 Workplace accident and third-party claims require the expertise and skill of a team of knowledgeable accident attorneys.
 At the Delaware County injury law firm of Schmidt, Kirifides & Rassias, you get a team of attorneys in one single office, working together, to ensure the maximum recovery for the injured worker – as compared to separate law firms seeking only to maximize their individual part of the case, sometimes causing negative effects to another part of the claim.

-Our Injury Attorneys in Delaware County Fight to Maximize Compensation for Injured Workers
+Our Injury Attorneys in Philadelphia and Delaware County Fight to Maximize Compensation for Injured Workers

 The dedicated Delaware County injury attorneys at Schmidt, Kirifides & Rassias have established themselves as a reputable full-service injury law firm that assists clients involved in a wide range of injury matters, including Workers’ Compensation claims, personal injury lawsuits and Social Security Disability claims.
 When you are injured in any type of accident or disabled for any reason, our injury attorneys can help you maximize your compensation, holding negligent parties liable for the injuries they have caused you and helping you obtain the full and fair compensation you are entitled to receive under Pennsylvania law.